A. R. Morlan: Career

+Critical response

+Brian Stableford described Morlan's fiction as "genuinely discomfiting in a fashion that many horror writers attempt but few achieve."

+Morlan's story "The Second Most Beautiful Woman in the World" was called by Kirkus Reviews "a genuinely haunting tribute to the spirit of Georgia O'Keeffe."
+Publishers Weekly described her story "The Hemingway Kittens" as having a Twilight Zone twist that "serves up a surprising amount of whimsy."
+In reference to the erotica story "Merle O., Sgt.
+Bottum, and the Park Fairies" (1998), which plays with themes from A Midsummer Night's Dream, Morlan was described as taking "a charming tack that owes as much to Wambaugh as it does to Shakespeare."
+The author's biography for this story, published under the named Karl-Rene Moore, uses masculine pronouns.

 Personal life

-Morlan had dyslexia, arthritis and Asperger syndrome.
+Morlan had dyslexia, post-traumatic stress disorder and Asperger syndrome.
 She cared for dozens of cats at a time.
 In mid-2015, she was charged with cashing her mother's social security checks dating back to 2011.

-She was found dead at her home in Ladysmith, Wisconsin, on January 6, 2016, in an apparent suicide, which occurred one or two days before.
+Morlan was found dead at her home in Ladysmith, Wisconsin, on January 6, 2016, in an apparent suicide, which occurred one or two days before.
 She was 58.